 Humans have been eating three meals a day since the 1700s.
 However, recently, eating only one meal a day has become a popular health trend.
 But which is correct?
 Is there folk wisdom in eating three balanced, sensibly sized meals daily, or – in today’s increasingly obese culture – is intermittent fasting the smartest course of action?

-Like anything else in life, there are likely both benefits and hazards to restricting your meals.
+Like anything else in life, restricting your meals has likely benefits and hazards.

 One scientific theory about the benefits of fasting is that when your body is released from its relentless burden of having to digest food, it can then focus on other vital matters, such as cell restoration.